Disco Demolition Night: Explosion

 Caray unsuccessfully attempted to restore order via the public address system.
-The scoreboard, flashing "PLEASE RETURN TO YOUR SEATS", was ignored, as was the playing of "Take Me Out to the Ball Game".
+The scoreboard, flashing "PLEASE RETURN TO YOUR SEATS", was ignored, as was the playing of "Take Me Out to the Ball Game."
 Some attendees danced in circles around the burning vinyl shards.
 Dahl offered his help to get the rowdy fans to leave, but it was declined.

-At 9:08 p.m., Chicago police in riot gear arrived, to the applause of the baseball fans remaining in the stands.
+At 9:08 pm, Chicago police in riot gear arrived, to the applause of the baseball fans remaining in the stands.
 Those on the field hastily dispersed upon seeing the police.
 Thirty-nine people were arrested for disorderly conduct; estimates of injuries to those at the event range from none to over thirty.

 Veeck wanted the teams to play the second game once order was restored.
 However, the field was so badly torn up that umpiring crew chief Dave Phillips felt that it was still not playable, even after White Sox groundskeepers spent an hour clearing away debris.
 Tigers manager Sparky Anderson refused to allow his players to take the field in any event due to safety concerns.
 Phillips called American League president Lee MacPhail, who postponed the second game to Sunday after hearing a report on conditions.
 Anderson, however, demanded that the game be forfeited to the Tigers.
 He argued that under baseball's rules, a game can only be postponed due to an act of God, and that, as the home team, the White Sox were responsible for field conditions.
 The next day, MacPhail forfeited the second game to the Tigers 9–0.
 In a ruling that largely upheld Anderson's arguments, MacPhail stated that the White Sox had failed to provide acceptable playing conditions.